What To Do With Return to A-Z Guide

 Cardboard

-Cardboard is accepted for recycling in curbside recycling bins, for composting in curbside composting bins, at the Drop-Off Station and at the Recovery Yard.
+Cardboard is accepted for recycling in curbside recycling carts, for composting in curbside composting bins, at the Drop-Off Station, and the Recovery Yard.
 Recycling is the preferred method, but cardboard can be composted.

 Recycle Right!

-Break down and flatten cardboard boxes for recycling.
+Flatten and empty boxes before recycling.
+All cardboard must fit loosely inside the cart with the lid closed, and the lid may not be secured shut.
+Large cardboard can be dropped off at the Drop-Off Station and Recovery Yard.
 To compost, make sure all tape and stickers are removed from the cardboard in addition to breaking down and flattening it.
 Recycling is the best option for cardboard, but it can be composted.

-A note about pizza boxes: pizza boxes are often too greasy to recycle with other cardboard.
-If your pizza box is relatively clean, remove the liner (often the greasiest part) and flatten box for recycling in either curbside collection or drop off recycling.
+A note about pizza boxes: pizza boxes are accepted for recycling.
+Remove the liner (often the greasiest part) and all food waste; no pizza slices, crusts, cheese, or any other remnants should be left inside.
+Flatten box for recycling in either curbside collection or drop-off recycling.
 Read more about pizza box recycling.
-Pizza boxes can also be composted, no matter how greasy.

 Accepted at: